 Your Specific Amperage Needs

-One of the most important things to think about when you’re getting your charge controller is how much energy your solar panels are going to be pumping out.
-You also may decide in the future to add more to your set up, and thus increase the power you give to your battery.
+One of the most important things to think about when you’re getting your charge controller is how much energy (watts of power) your solar panels are going to be pumping out.
+You also may decide in the future to add more to your set up, and thus increase the power you give to your battery bank.

 The worst thing you can do is get a controller that can’t handle the amps your panels generate.
 After all, when you overload your batteries, you shorten their lives.